1975 Liberian general election

 General elections were held in Liberia on 7 October 1975, alongside a simultaneous referendum on presidential term limits.
 In the presidential election, incumbent William Tolbert of the True Whig Party (who had taken office after the death of William Tubman in 1971) was the only candidate, and was re-elected unopposed.
 In the legislative elections True Whig Party candidates won all 74 seats in the House of Representatives unopposed.
 Voter turnout was around 80%.

 The elections were the first after the eligible age of voters in elections was reduced to 18.
 It was a combined elections for choosing the President, Representatives of the House and the Senate.
 Independent observers claim that the elections in 1975 along with that of the earlier elections were rigged by the ruling True Whig Party.
+This is the last election in which the True Whig Party won a presidential election.

 Electoral system

-The Legislature of Liberia was modeled based on the Legislature of United States.
+The Legislature of Liberia was modeled on the Legislature of United States.
 It is bicameral in nature with a Senate and the House of Representatives.
 There are 15 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house including the Speaker being 74.
 Each member represents an electoral district and elected to a four-year term (six years after 2011 elections) based on popular vote.
 There were 18 senators, two each for the nine counties and they serve a six-year term (30 senators, 15 counties and nine years from 2011).
 Senators are also elected based on plurality of votes.
 The vice-president is the head of the Senate and he also acts as president in his absence.

 To be eligible as a voter, one had to possess 18 years of age, registered on electoral rolls and own a real estate valued at least L$2,000.
 Persons who are of foreign origin, insane and convicted in crime were not eligible.
 The eligibility criteria to be candidate of a political party in the House of Representatives was residence in the country for two years continuously before the elections, ownership of real estate and should be 23 years of age.
 The eligibility criteria to be candidate of a political party in the Senate was residence in the country for three years continuously before the elections, ownership of real estate and should be 25 years of age.